theannielin/CVFinalProject/README.md

 - Store the coordinates of the frame corners (center of trackers, calculated by taking the average of the coordinates of the trackers' feature points).
-NOTE: Tracker detector algorithm based on the trackers that we designed; looks for patches of color around the feature points and uses RGB color thresholds to determine whether or not the points are part of the tracker)
+NOTE: Tracker detector algorithm based on the trackers that we designed; looks for patches of color around the feature points and uses RGB color thresholds to determine whether or not the points are part of the tracker).

 ## Step 3: Extract and store the frozen image from the first frame
 magicExtractFrozen()

 ## Step 4: Local search in the next frame of the .jpg image sequence to find the new position of the four
 saved points

 ## Step 5: Calculate inverse transformation between next frame and current frame and replace a portion of the
 image with the saved image.
 magicReplaceFrameContent(nextImage)